 In anticipation of the reopening of the schools as of January 10, we as a team have used the last days of 2021 to hand out necessary school materials to children from 3 primary government schools.
 Having received funds for that purpose from two Dutch Foundations, we could provide notebooks, pens, pencils and mathematical sets to far more than 900 children of Burimba Primary School, Bwama Primary School and Mwendo Primary School.
-Also, we provided the teams of those schools with a set of textbooks which are essential for them to have to prepare children for their exams.
+Also, we provided the teams of those schools with a set of textbooks which are essential for them to have in order to prepare children for their exams.

 Burimba Primary School was the first school where HWMCO-Nederland & NiCA Foundation constructed a rainwater collection system in August 2020.
 At Mwendo Primary School we did the same in March 2021.
 Both schools are located on top of the Lake Bunyonyi surrounding steep hills.
 The third school, Bwama Primary School, is the school located on Bwama Island whose children we safely transport over Lake Bunyonyi every day, for which purpose we have three motorboats available.

 Following the outbreak of the COVID-19 pandemic, the Ugandan Government immediately initiated a lockdown that included the closure of schools which has eventually lasted for close to two years, making it the world’s longest school closure, according to UNICEF.

 Not surprisingly, many Ugandans have become victims of this extreme long school closure.
 Without education, children become more susceptible to many environmental risks that may endanger their development.
 There has been a significant increase in sexual abuse and teenage pregnancies.
 This is also the case for early marriages and violations of many other children’s rights.
 As a consequence, there is a large number of school dropouts.